 You can’t be coaching two different clients at the same time in person but two clients can be using your template or worksheet.
 That’s leverage.

-Chris: Once a business owner has tapped their network and sold their vision to everyone they know, how do you grow from there?
+Chris: A lot of business owners come to our small business consultancy in Austin after they’ve hit that plateau of growing through their own network to learn what to do next.
+Once a business owner has tapped their network and sold their vision to everyone they know, how do you grow from there?

 Rick: Once you have exhausted your network and everyone you know, knows what you do, then it’s time to invest in the brand.
 We decided that we needed our brand to represent what our vision was, not where we were.
 Meaning, we wanted to look like a firm with $1 billion under management, not $100 million under management.
 We were CPAs so marketing wasn’t our strong suit.
 So we needed help and we got outside help from branding professionals.
 This helped us reach out to strangers and portray the level of service we were providing.
 But the basic solution is that once you need to reach out to strangers, it’s time for marketing.
 Back in the day in Austin, it was more about networking and speaking at groups and sponsoring events.
 These days, there is a much stronger focus on digital marketing.